The areas we address range from patents, copyrights, know-how, and proprietary materials to assisting faculty with consulting agreements.

 Who should I contact at OTM for question about my research?

 Any business development professional at OTM will be happy to answer your questions or guide you to the appropriate person.
-You can find a list of our staff on our Contacts page.
+You can find a list of our staff on Our Team page.

 Where can I find information on OTM and University policies?